einlichtvogel/artnet-hue-entertainment/README.md

    This will print a list of all Hue bridges and their IP address.
 4. Pair with a Hue bridge.
 To do so, first press the link button on the bridge.
    Then run: `artnet-hue-entertainment pair --ip <ip address of bridge>`.
+5. Use `artnet-hue-entertertainment list-rooms` to find information of the Hue bulbs + entertainment group.
+Configure them in TODO.
+6. Run using `artnet-hue-entertertainment run`
-5. This project really is still work in progress.
+7. This project really is still work in progress.
 More to come!

 ## Channel modes
 DMX channel mode can be configured for every Hue light that is controlled.